 Understanding Bail Law in Massachusetts: A Guide for New Clients

-Navigating the bail process in Massachusetts can be confusing, especially if you are unfamiliar with the legal system.
+Navigating the bail process in Massachusetts can be confusing, especially if you are unfamiliar with the criminal legal system.
 This guide aims to provide clear, straightforward information to help you understand how bail works and what you can expect if you or a loved one is facing a criminal charge.

 What is Bail in Massachusetts?